Turks clash with police on anniversary of anti-Erdogan 'Gezi' protests | Law-Order

 Turks clash with police on anniversary of anti-Erdogan 'Gezi' protests

-Turkish police clashed with protesters around Istanbul's main Taksim Square on Tuesday as they gathered to mark the anniversary of nationwide anti-government demonstrations that began nine years ago in nearby Gezi Park.
-The 2013 demonstrations were the biggest popular challenge to then-Premier Tayyip Erdogan's rule.

-Turkish police clashed with protesters around Istanbul's main Taksim Square on Tuesday as they gathered to mark the anniversary of nationwide anti-government demonstrations that began nine years ago in nearby Gezi Park.
+Turkish police clashed with protesters around Istanbul's main Taksim Square on Tuesday and 170 people were detained as they gathered to mark the anniversary of nationwide anti-government demonstrations that began nine years ago in nearby Gezi Park.

-A Reuters witness saw police detain dozens of people.
-Istanbul police did not immediately comment on the number of detentions.
+Istanbul governor's office said 170 people were detained on Tuesday.
+It said the protests were unauthorised and the Beyoglu area was not designated by law as a place where demonstrations and marches can take place.
 Earlier in the day, members of parliament from the Workers' Party of Turkey (TIP) hung a giant banner from one of the bridges spanning the Bosphorus.

 After a scuffle, police took down the banner that read "Everywhere is Taksim, everywhere is resistance" - a popular slogan during the 2013 protests.
 Ankara's Western allies, rights groups and Europe's top human rights court say last month's court decision and jailings were politically motivated and meant to intimidate Erdogan's opponents.